RickCogley/eSolia-Old-2017-Site/content/en/employment.md

 ## How to Apply

-Please send your information by e-mail to: <esoliacareers@esolia.co.jp>, including:
+To apply for employment, please send your information by e-mail to <esoliacareers@esolia.co.jp>, including:

 * Full name & citizenship (and current Japan visa status for non-Japanese nationals)
 * Full contact information, including physical address, preferred telephone, email address